Mission 001

 // WHAT IT DOES

-Think of it like → Sampler is like a filing cabinet full of recordings.
+Think of it like → Sampler is like a filing full of recordings.
 You tell it: 'play this recording for keys C2–E3, this one for F3–B4, and when they press hard, use this louder version'.

 ▸ WHY YOU CARE